sidgl/zELDA_II/docs/_build/html/_sources/Tutorial_fesc.rst.txt

-Tutorial : Computing Lyman-alpha escape fractions
+Tutorial : Computing interestellar medium Lyman-alpha escape fractions
 =================================================

 In this tutorial you will, hopefully, learn how to compute Lyman-alpha escape fractions with `zELDA`.
 Note that this part of the code compres directly from `FLaREON` ( https://github.com/sidgurun/FLaREON , Gurung-lopez et al. 2019b).